 An FPGA subsequently processes the digital output from the ADC, conditions it for transport across a serial or parallel interface, and passes it on to a host-processor for further general purpose processing.

-Most SDRs on the market today are hybrid devices.
+Most SDRs on the market today such as HackRF for instance are hybrid devices.